xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 It is a proof which remains a proof when you substitute anything you want for its free variables, that is, any expressions you want, of the same arities as those variables.

+- **[Xie]** The remark above is important to understand the use of neutral expressions in implementations of type systems.

 Let us now pass on to the rules of inference, or proof rules, and their semantical explanations.